- Christopher Hoile, Stage Door (AtG's Messiah, December 2015)

 As a stage director, his critically-acclaimed past productions include Carmen for the Canadian Opera Company and Vancouver Opera, Kopernikus at Banff Centre and AtG, Hans Krasá’s Brundibár for the Canadian Children’s Opera Company, Dead Man Walking at Vancouver Opera and Minnesota Opera, The Seven Deadly Sins for the Toronto Symphony Orchestra, Les Contes D'hoffmann with Edmonton Opera and Macbeth for Minnesota Opera.

 In November 2017, he was Stage Director for Plácido Domingo’s 50th Anniversary Gala at Los Angeles Opera, conducted by Maestro James Conlon.

 His work in contemporary opera includes directing the World Premiere of Gavin Bryars’ chamber opera Marilyn Forever with the Aventa Ensemble at the Adelaide Festival (Australia).
 His short film, The King's Mask, was made for the Norwegian National Opera (Oslo, Norway).

 He has worked with Washington National Opera, Bard Summerscape, Deutsche Oper Berlin, The Wexford Festival, Opera Holland Park, The Norwegian National Opera and Lyric Opera Studio Weimar.
-He is a recipient of numerous scholarships and grants through such funding bodies as the Canada Arts Council, The Bras Family Foundation, Theatre Ontario, and holds a music degree from Western University and an artist diploma in Opera Directing from the University of Toronto.
+He is a recipient of numerous scholarships and grants through such funding bodies as the Canada Arts Council, The Bras Family Foundation, Theatre Ontario, and holds a music degree from Western University (where he was recently inducted into the Faculty of Music Wall of Fame joining fellow Western graduates Michael Schade and Adrianne Pieczonka) and an artist diploma in Opera Directing from the University of Toronto.